GluuFederation/docs-ce-prod/docs/source/admin-guide/session.md

 # Session Management

-The Gluu Server OP stores user session data in its cache, whether it's in-memory, redis, memcached, or LDAP, depending on the `cacheProviderType` configuration property.
+The Gluu Server OP stores user session data in its cache, whether it's in-memory, redis, memcached or the databse, depending on the `cacheProviderType` configuration property.

 The OP session can have one of two states: